the-turing-way/the-turing-way/testing.md

 ## Smoke testing

-[smoke testing](https://www.digitalocean.com/community/tutorials/an-introduction-to-continuous-integration-delivery-and-deployment) **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.**

 Smoke tests are a special kind of initial checks designed to ensure very basic functionality as well as some basic implementation and environmental assumptions.
 Smoke tests are generally run at the very start of each testing cycle as a sanity check before running a more complete test suite.

 The idea behind this type of test is to help to catch big red flags in an implementation and to bring attention to problems that might indicate that further testing is either not possible or not worthwhile.
 Smoke tests are not very extensive, but should be extremely quick.
-If a change fails a smoke test, its an early signal that core assertions were broken and that you should not devote any more time to testing until the problem is resolved.
-For example if the function to read in the data the data a project will work with is broken there's no point testing any further before that's fixed.
+If a change to a project causes it to fail a smoke test, its an early signal that core assertions were broken and that you should not devote any more time to testing until the problem is resolved.
+For example if a function that reads in data a project requires to run is broken there's no point testing any further before that's fixed.

 <a name="Unit_tests"></a>
 ## Unit tests